-Amateur astronomers today live in "interesting times", but I don't mean to say we are cursed, quite the opposite.
+Amateur astronomers today live in "interesting times," but I don't mean to say we are cursed, quite the opposite.
 Never have there been so many choices of high quality astronomy equipments at affordable prices than now.

-Included in this long list of high performance astrogear are optical filters for improving our view of the night sky.
+Included in this long list of high performance astro-gear are optical filters for improving our view of the night sky.
 These filters go by many names: anti-light pollution, nebula contrast booster, narrowband, dual-band, or even tri-band.
-The focus of this article is on perhaps the ultimate in filter naming conventions: the "quad-band".
-There are four filters on the market bearing that moniker, their names and retail prices (2" version) being as follows:
+The focus of this article is on what is perhaps the ultimate in filter naming conventions: the "quadband".
+There are four filters on the market bearing that moniker, their names and 2" version retail prices (prices as of the writing of this article) being as follows: